Fundraising

-Passionate about veteran support, and supporting Heritage Centres, Memorials and Museums who strive to preserve the memory of the Second World War generation; I try to support as many of these as best I can through a variety of activities.
-Particularly enjoying running, I’ve taken part in, and now organise, an annual fundraiser to support as many relevant causes as possible.
+Passionate about veteran support, and supporting our Heritage Centres, Memorials and Museums who share and preserve the memory of the Second World War generation; I do my upmost to support as many of these as best I can through a variety of activities.
+Particularly enjoying running, I’ve taken part in, and now organise, an annual fundraiser to support as many relevant causes as possible and have raised around £50,000 to date – some of which are detailed below:

 During 2017 myself and a good friend raised over £1,000 for the International Bomber Command Centre, running in the Woodhall Spa 10k to support the Memorial prior to it’s official opening in 2018.
 In 2018 I was part of a team of 100 runners who collectively raised over £8,000 for the Royal Air Force Benevolent Fund, again running in the Woodhall Spa Community Road Race.